The Orchard Bees

 Bridport Town Council kindly agreed that BCOG may keep bees in the Orchard.
 Withy panels, incorporating a gate, were originally put up to fencing north and south of the area behind the apple cordons.
 These panels have been removed, and the area re-fenced (see photos - Orchard Working Days 2013).

-☆ The horizontal top bar hive (see diagram below) was installed on Friday 13th July 2012, and the bees - about 3,000 in number - were introduced into the hive on the following Monday.
+☆ The horizontal top bar hive (see diagram at the foot of this page) was installed on Friday 13th July 2012, and the bees - about 3,000 in number - were introduced into the hive on the following Monday.

 ☆ More information about the arrival and settling in of our bees can be found in the July 2012 report from BCOG's beekeeper, Jim Binning.